 In the book, Didion attempts to make sense of the nonsensical.
-She is clinical in her examination of the mourning process, and that was fascinating for me as I prodded at poked at my own grief like a tongue explores a chipped tooth.
+She is clinical in her examination of the mourning process, and that was fascinating for me as I prodded and poked at my own grief like a tongue exploring a chipped tooth.

 This book is purposefully irreverent because that is the way that author and comedian Laurie Kilmartin grieved.
 We all grieve differently, and the irreverence here might be uncomfortable for you.

 But of all the memoirs about losing a loved one that I read, this one made me belly laugh when I needed it most.

 In fact, as I read “Dead People Suck: A Guide for Survivors of the Newly Departed” two months after my partner died, the sound of my own laughter startled me.
 It had been that long since I had heard it.
 Also, there is dark humor surrounding death, and Kilmartin is simply brave enough to say it out loud.

 She wisely notes, though, that while she can joke about her dead dad…nobody else can.

 A memoir about losing a loved one from the perspective of the dying

 I read “When Breath Becomes Air” while holed up in a tiny bungalow in northern Thailand.
 It was a remote place where I could meditate, read, and cry without interruption.
 It was eight months after Jeff’s death, and, for me, it was the perfect time to pick up this book written by a doctor dying of lung cancer.